smereczynski/SignalR-Chat/README.md

 3. Client reconciles optimistic entry (replaces temp rendering)
 4. If offline/disconnected: message stored in sessionStorage outbox until reconnect & room join

+### REST Fallback (Feature-Flagged)
+A narrow REST POST endpoint (`POST /api/Messages`) exists solely to satisfy the "immediate post after authentication" integration scenario and is **disabled by default**.
+It can be enabled by setting configuration key `Features:EnableRestPostMessages=true` (tests do this via the custom factory).
+In production the endpoint returns 404, encouraging clients to use only the SignalR hub path.

 ## Telemetry & Metrics
 Exporter selection (in `Startup`) prioritizes: Azure Monitor (when Production + connection string) → OTLP endpoint → Console.